chrisd149/junocam-bot/README.md

  You will need a [Twitter developer account](https://developer.twitter.com/), with all 4 keys provided an in .env file in the root directory of the program to authenticate the bot (more info on keys: https://docs.tweepy.org/en/stable/auth_tutorial.html).

- After doing so, run main.py, which will ask for the current number the JunoCam dataset is on.
-This can be found on the main twitter account's bio.

  ## Contact
 I can be contacted via the following methods:
 * Email: `christianmigueldiaz@gmail.com`